natdosan/natdosan.github.io/recipes_predictor.md

 ### Framing the Problem

-We will build a classification model to predict the rating of a recipe as there appears to be correlation between 'rating' and other features such as 'cooking_time' and 'number_of_ingredients' based on our past bivariate analysis
+We will build a classification model to predict the rating of a recipe as there appears to be correlation between 'rating' and other features such as 'cooking_time' and 'number_of_ingredients' based on our past bivariate analysis.
+This will be a multi-class prediction problem, not a binary one since there are 5 different ratings possible.

-We will build a classification model to predict the average rating of a recipe as there appears to be correlation between our response variable, **'rating'** and other features such as **'cooking_time'** and **'number_of_ingredients'** based on our past bivariate analysis.

 - **Response Variable**: We chose **rating** as the response variable because it was quantitative discrete, meaning we can classify it easily.
 In addition, in the real world, the rating of a dish is very important, so trying to correctly classify a dish as a 5 star vs 1 star one can be important for restaurants and customers.